Eazhaiyin Sirippil

 Eazhaiyin Sirippil is a 2000 Indian Tamil-language drama film directed by K. Subash and written by P. Kalaimani.
-The film stars Prabhu Deva, Roja, Kausalya, and Suvalakshmi, while Indu, Vivek, Nassar, and Ranjith play supporting roles.
-The music was composed by Deva with cinematography by Ilavarasu and editing by Laxmi Raju.
+The film stars Prabhu Deva, Roja, Kausalya, and Suvalakshmi, with Indu, Vivek, Nassar, and Ranjith in supporting roles.
+The soundtrack was composed by Deva, while Ilavarasu handled the cinematography and Laxmi Raju served as editor.
 The film was released on 4 February 2000.

 Plot

 Ganesh (Prabhu Deva) has the job of collecting travellers for the lone bus run by Padmavathi Bus Service in the town of Cuddalore.
 His high-energy people-gathering tactics are considered the reason for the crowds on the bus, and he earns commission for the same from the owner (Nassar) of the bus service.
 Though Ganesh earns quite enough, he does not buy new things and eats very late and little.
 No one knows why he is saving so much money.
 The bus owner was, a young cleaner at Venkatesa bus service, but he fell in love with the owner's daughter and eloped with her.
 Then after much hardships, he becomes the owner of four buses and very rich, in the same town, while his father in-law's bus company failing.
 He and his family still maintain no contact with the mother's family.

 Ganesh is pursued by lottery ticket seller Saroja (Roja), who dreams of marrying him, though she receives no response from him.
 A final-year medical student named Kousalya (Kausalya), the daughter of Ganesh's boss, slowly falls for him after seeing his good-heartedness.

 Later, Kausalya visits a small suburban area colony for the vaccination campaign, where she is shocked when she sees Ganesh being accused by a mentally ill woman named Thulasi (Suvalakshmi), as being responsible for destroying her life and killing her brother.